The mathematics major is fun and rewarding and can lead to great jobs!

 - Introduction to Analysis (Mathematics 355) (formerly 28)

 Depending on background, mathematics majors may place out of several of these core courses.
-Starting with the class of 2016, students who place out of Math 271/272, Math 350, or Math 355 by taking a competency exam must replace each such course with an additional Mathematics course numbered 135 or higher.
+Starting with the class of 2016, students who place out of Math 271/272, Math 350, or Math 355 must replace each such course with an additional Mathematics course numbered 135 or higher (see details of this policy below).

 Elective Mathematics Courses

 Along with the required courses, a major must complete three elective courses in Mathematics numbered 135 or higher.
-In addition, a major must complete two other courses, each of which is either an elective course in Mathematics numbered 135 or higher or a course from outside Mathematics, but in a related-field, chosen from among COSC 201, 301, and 401; ECON 300, 301, 361, and 420; PHIL 350; any Physics course numbered 116 or higher (exclusing PHYS 227); and STAT 230, 330, 335, and 495.
-Note that this requirement can be satisfied by taking two math electives, one math elective and one related-fields course, or two related-fields courses.
+In addition, a major must complete two other courses, each of which is either an elective course in Mathematics numbered 135 or higher or a course from outside Mathematics, but in a related field, chosen from among COSC 201, 301, and 401; ECON 300, 301, 361, and 420; PHIL 350; any Physics course numbered 116 or higher (excluding PHYS 227); and any Statistics course numbered 200 or higher (Statistics courses cross-listed with Mathematics count as Mathematics electives).
+Note that this requirement can be satisfied by taking two math electives, one math elective and one related-fields course, or two related fields courses.
 Requests for alternative courses must be approved in writing by the chair of the Department in consultation with the Mathematics faculty within the Department via a petition from the student.
 To submit a petition, email the chair of the Department with relevant information about the course to be considered, for example, a syllabus from a recent semester of the course or a link to the course description.
 For study abroad petitions, approvals are contingent on submission of a transcript showing the grade earned in the course, in order to aid in student advising.

 Students who have taken Math 130 may count it towards the Mathematics major.
 Students who took Math 230, 330, or 335 may count those towards the Mathematics major as well.

 Students electing a double major in Mathematics and Statistics may count MATH 111, MATH 121, MATH 211, and MATH 271 or 272 towards both majors.
 A maximum of one additional course taken to complete the Mathematics major may be counted towards the Statistics major.
 Ask a statistics or mathematics faculty for assistance if you are trying to figure this out!
-In short, a minimum of 17 courses would be needed to complete both majors with this overlap.
-A checklist for double majors in mathematics and statistics can be found here: Double Major Checklist.pdf
+In short, a minimum of 17 courses (or 19 with the new statistics requirements) would be needed to complete both majors with this overlap.
+A checklist for double majors in mathematics and statistics can be found here:

 Other Aspects of the Mathematics Major